 Ontario weighs declaring monkeypox outbreak over, Moore says

-TORONTO - Ontario's chief medical officer of health says he is "actively looking" at whether the province can declare the monkeypox outbreak officially over.
+Ontario is "actively looking" at whether it can declare the monkeypox outbreak officially over, the province's top doctor says.

-Dr. Kieran Moore said last month that the number of active cases peaked in mid-July.

-He says there haven't been any significant increases in the past few weeks, just intermittent cases.
+Chief Medical Officer of Health Dr. Kieran Moore said in an interview that there haven't been any significant increases in the past few weeks, just intermittent cases.
+Last month he said the number of active case in the province had peaked in mid-July.

-Public health units have started rolling out second doses of monkeypox vaccines.
+Meanwhile, public health units in Ontario have started rolling out second doses of monkeypox vaccines for those the province has deemed at high risk of contracting the disease.

 According to Public Health Ontario's latest report, up to Oct.
 4, there have been 674 confirmed cases in the province to date, most of them in Toronto.